-Are you suddenly desperately in search of the best fan available to humanity?
+Are you desperately in search of the best fan available to humanity?
 The best fans can help you keep your cool, even if the weather is scorching hot outside.
-The northern hemisphere is gearing up for another balmy summer and there's nothing worse than having to endure those hot and sticky summer days (and sleepless nights) without a turbine blade to keep cool.
+The northern hemisphere is gearing up for another balmy summer and there's nothing worse than having to endure those hot and sticky summer days – and sleepless nights – without a fan to keep you cool.

 The best fans you can buy today